Updated July 21, 2020.

 Need a break from the cars, narrow roads, noise, and hustle of the city?
 Take a break in the Public Gardens or on Boston Common.
 They are right across the street from each other, and they are truly lovely.
 Finding greenspace in modern cities is incredibly difficult, but historic cities will usually have some sort of public gathering space that can’t be built on because… it’s historic!
 You can take a ride on the swan boats, watch the swans and ducks, have a picnic, or just sit on a bench enjoying the flowers.

 Are you ready to take on Boston?
 Tell me below!
+And get everything you need to plan your trip on my United States Page!

 Love this post?
 Pin it for later!